tedivm/stash-docs/Handlers.rst

 The Xcache handler is currently experimental.

-Like the APC handler, the StashXcache class stores data directly in memory for use by other scripts.
+Like the APC handler, the Xcache handler stores data directly in memory for use by other scripts.

 Memcached